rswamidasan/Data_Science_GCD/README.md

 3) Give descriptive activity names to the activities in the data set.

 4) Label the data set with appropriate, descriptive variable names.
 The required labels for the variable names are obtained from the features.txt file and processed to create syntactically correct R variable name.
 The characters "-", ",", "(" and ")" are replaced by the "_", with not more than one "_" in sequence, for tidiness.
-If the string "BodyBody" in a variable name, it is replaced by "Body".
+If the string "BodyBody" is present in a variable name, it is replaced by "Body".

 If variable (column) names are not syntactically correct, R will substitute a “.” for any disallowed character when reading the data file – creating an untidy and possibly meaningless name to code with.
 This can be suppressed by setting check.names = FALSE in the read command, but this will lead to a variable name that cannot be used in many R statements.